Siem4all/Student_Registartion_System/README.md

 5. Extract the contents of the ZIP file to your xampp/htdocs or wamp/www folder and rename it to "target".

-6. Create database with the name "target_db.sql" and import the sql file from target/database/target_db.sql to the database you created.
+6. Create database with the name "target_db.sql" and import the sql file from target/database/target_db.sql to the database you have created.

 7. Open your web browser and navigate to "http://localhost/target" to view the project.